-ACTIVITY:

-Fill in the blanks with the words on the right.
+ACTIVITY: Fill in the blanks with the words on the right.

-1. A foodborne illness can cost a program much more than the cost of training sta aff and volunteers in Health food safety.
+1. A foodborne illness can cost a program much more than the cost of training sta Health food safety.
 Departments 2.
-An outbreak can lead to program, and it may even cause the pr • Food Code program, and it may even cause the p ogram to close.
-3. In general, food safety regulations for f oodservice operations are written at the level.
+An outbreak can lead to - Food Code program, and it may even cause the p ogram to close.
+3. In general, food safety regulations for the oodservice operations are written at the level.
 Outbreak 4.
 The federal government issues the Lawsuits 5.
-Programs should find out from their loo which regulations apply to them. al State
+Programs should find out from their loo which regulations apply to them. cal State